-School employees shall be subject to the requirements of 24 P.S. § 1-111 and § 1-111.1 and shall, in addition, be required to submit to the District, prior to employment, certification from the P A Department of Public Welfare as to whether the applicant is named in the Statewide database as the alleged perpetrator in a pending child abuse investigation or as the perpetrator of a founded report or an indicated child abuse report.
+24 P.S. §1-111 23 Pa.
+C.S.A.
+6344 School employees shall be subject to the requirements of 24 P.S. §1-111 and §1-111.1 and shall, in addition, be required to submit to the District, prior to employment, certification from the PA Department of Human Services as to whether the applicant is named in the Statewide database as the alleged perpetrator in a pending child abuse investigation or as the perpetrator of a founded report or an indicated child abuse report.

-Every 36 months, as required by law, school employees shall be required to obtain and produce updated clearances required in 24 P.S.
+Every 36-60 months, as required by law, school employees shall be required to obtain and produce updated clearances required in 24 P.S.
 1-111 as well as the statewide database certification from the PA Department of Welfare indicated above.
+The 60-month period shall be determined by the date of the oldest of the individual's oldest clearance.
+All clearances must be updated within 60 months of the date of the individual's oldest clearance.

-It shall be the responsibility of the building principal to ensure that all employees have produced and the District has maintained the required clearances.
-Any employee whose clearances have not been renewed within the 36-month five year timeframe shall be subject to discipline, up to and including termination.
+It shall be the responsibility of each school employee to keep track of their clearance expiration date and to obtain and produce to the Human Resources Department updated clearances within the required timeframe.
+Employees may not continue to be employed in a position with direct contact with children without properly-updated clearances.
+It shall be the responsibility of the Human Resources Department to ensure, on behalf of the District, that all employees have produced and the District has maintained the required clearances.
+Any employee whose clearances have not been renewed within the 3660-month timeframe shall be subject to discipline, up to and including termination.
 At no time may an employee with lapsed clearances work in a position with direct contact with children.
-The building principal shall provide notice to each employee, in writing, of the required renewal date not more than twelve (12) months and not less than six (6) months prior to the date of the employee's required renewal.
+The Human Resources Department shall provide notice to each employee, in writing, of the required renewal date not more than twelve (12) months and not less than six (6) months prior to the date of the employee's required renewal.